 A great holiday tip that became a tradition.
 Make a family box, box with separate lid, wrapped separate, for easy opening, fill with movies, games, new ornament, books, anything your family will share.
 It's great for video games.

 Because of our consumer society, wrapping paper can be a huge expense.
 We may want to consider "downgrading" the packaging and wrapping of the things we purchase in the coming year.
 I recently heard of a great idea: instead of wasting what amounts to tons (collectively) of wrap and ribbon, why not use seasonal dish clothes or towels to wrap some items?
-You could use place mats that have been rolled up and tied as a beautiful gift alone or with some kind of neat kitchen gizmo tucked inside.
-Use YOUR imagination!
-Editor's Note: What gift wrapping ideas have you used?
-Do you have any ideas to share with our readers?

 Use silk flowers instead of a bow on gifts.
 When ribbon streamers are added to a silk flower and it is tied on a gift, it becomes a gift in and of itself, and can be kept and placed in a decorative vase.